WICG/attribution-reporting-api/README.md

 -   With some probability *q*, sources that have not been triggered will be triggered, and given random `trigger-data`.

-The biggest problem with this scheme is that triggering attribution sources, in general, *rare*.
+The biggest problem with this scheme is that attribution trigger events are, in general, *rare*.
 Additionally, different advertisers can have wildly different *attribution rates*.
 These two facts make it very hard to pick a *q* that works reliably without drowning out the signal with noise.